imixs/imixs-cloud/doc/STORAGE.md

-# Storrage
+# Storage

 To run statefull docker images (e.g. a Database like PostgreSQL) you have two choices.

  - run the service on a dedicated node - this avoids the lost of data if kubernetes re-schedules your server to another node
- - use a ceph or glusterfs storrage
+ - use a ceph or glusterfs storage

 # Gluster